lacework/go-sdk/cli/README.md

 * `api_key`: API Access Key
 * `api_secret`: API Access Secret

->To create a set of API keys, log in to your Lacework account and navigate to
+>To create a set of API keys, log in to your Lacework account via WebUI and
->Settings -> API Keys, then click + Create New.
-Enter a name for the key and
+>navigate to Settings > API Keys and click + Create New.
+Enter a name for
->an optional description and click Save.
-To get the secret key, download the
+>the key and an optional description, then click Save.
+To get the secret key,
->generated API key file and open it in an editor.
+>download the generated API key file.

+_**NOTE:** Use the argument `--json_file` to preload the downloaded API key file._

 The following example shows sample values.
 Replace them with your own.